Long Cat Hair The Importance Of Cat Grooming

 If the mat goes very close to the skin, again see a professional groomer, who will be able to shave away the mat close to the skin.
 Do not attempt to do this yourself; it is very easy to cut the skin.

-Another really good reason why cat grooming is important is to help to prevent fur balls.
+Another good reason why cat grooming is important is to help to prevent fur balls.

 Every cat will get fur balls occasionally and will usually be able to easily get rid of them themselves.
 We’ve all had the lovely experience of your cat bringing up a hairball, in my case normally when you are about to eat your own meal.

-However long haired cats are more prone to having hairballs which can get stuck in the throat and which will require a visit to the vet.
+However long haired cats are more prone to getting hairballs and in some cases can become stuck in the cat's throat and which will require a visit to the vet.

 If this does happen to your cat please do not be tempted to try and get it yourself, using oil etc, its too dangerous and very unpleasant for your cat.
 A vet will be able to quickly and painless remove it.